LuckJMG/ImprovedReplace/README.md

 ## Acknowledgments

-* This is my first package of python
-* The idea occurred to me when I had to replace a few commas many times with periods or vice versa
+This is my first package of python and my first real open source project.
+The idea occurred to me when I had to replace a few commas many times with points or vice versa when i was practicing in the URI Online Judge.

-* Thank you all for getting here
+Thank you all for getting here, remember this is my first project and i'll learn more thank to this